Mexico 14-Day Itinerary (2 weeks)

 • 19:30 — Dinner at La Textilería

-Transport: Rental car drive Oaxaca–Puebla, plus walking in Puebla city center.
+Transport: ADO bus or rental car drive Oaxaca–Puebla, plus walking in Puebla city center.

 Day 8: Cholula day trip from Puebla